 Brand guidelines help define how you want your company, products, and services presented to the world.
 You want consistent voice and messaging across all your channels.
 No matter where a client or customer encounters your content, they’re getting the same thoughts and feelings about your company.
 That repetition helps build brand trust and client loyalty.
-Today, we’re giving you the do’s and don’ts of how to build your brand guidelines documents from scratch.
+Today, we’re giving you the do’s and don’ts of how to build your brand guidelines documents from scratch with topics like:

 Your brand guidelines cover more than just one topic.
 They define your visual branding, messaging, tone, and even your content writing practices.
 This document is critical to consistency across all channels, content, and even employee conduct when interacting with the public.
 Without it, there’s no cohesion among your team or your touchpoints.
 This can confuse your audience, which can turn them away from your brand and cause you to miss out on qualified leads and conversions.
 Follow these tips to make sure that doesn’t happen: